samithiwat/samithiwat-frontend/README.md

 Greetings, I'm Samithiwat Boonchai, a 2nd-year Computer Engineering student, Chulalongkorn University.

 I'm a back-end and devops engineering, mostly backend stuff, ambitious in software engineering.
 I love to collabor with the others.
-At this time I'm looking for a part time job please contact me if you are interesting I hope experience and skill are exactly that your company looking for.
+At this time I'm looking for a part time job please contact me if you are interesting I hope experience and skill are exactly that you are looking for.

 ## Programming Languages